 Once upon a time when I was a young management consultant/coach, I swallowed ideas on offer at swanky conferences by swanky peeps (especially when the hotel and wine were good).
 My past four years in the ivory towers (doing a PhD) have taught me to question everything, to ask for the evidence.
 I am now transitioning back into my coaching and training business with my right-hand woman (yes, my mum).
 Although we did good work previously and our clients were happy ….
 I have started to wonder, where were we letting them down?
 Where were we selling them things that felt good and seemed nice but ultimately were not supported by good scientific evidence?

 Of course science does not have all the answers, and is itself, sometimes too far removed from practice to be helpful.
-However there are ideas/tools sold to business that are well researched and shown to be at best ineffective.
+However there are ideas/tools sold to businesses that are well researched and shown to be at best ineffective.
 So I do not want to charge our clients for such tools just because some of our competitors are.

 Hence – I am returning, with my new eyes, to some of our old favourite tools and authors – to see which ones we should put back on the shelf.
 Given my current blogging focus is habits it is obvious to revisit Stephen Covey’s famous – 7 habits of highly effective people.

 So what is the verdict?
-Well, I can’t seem to find any academics slamming the 7 habits (but I have given it half a day not a month so do let me know what I missed).
+Well, I can’t seem to find any academics slamming the 7 habits (but I have given it half a day, not a month so do let me know what I missed).
 On the contrary I found a few articles in top journals using his tools for their specialty (i.e., pharmacology and nursing).
-I also see he was himself and academic.
+I also see he was himself an academic.
 So far so good ….
 I think I’ll go further.

 But first I have long forgotten what the 7 habits actually are, so let’s start with a recap for your sake and mine: